 4. Administer correspondence, on a daily basis and take any appropriate action.
 Maintain appropriate pending, filing and information systems

 5. Maintaining records, both paper and electronic, including computer-based information systems, for input and retrieval of data.
 Use of office e-mails and intranet/internet facilities.
+Ensuring that the appropriate retention schedules are adhered to and archive accordingly

 6. The production of documents, including letters and reports using Office software.

-7. Ensure the appropriate retention schedules are adhered to and archiving accordingly.
+7..

-8. Operate the service systems, following agreed procedures
+7. Operate the service systems, following agreed procedures

-9. Maintain diaries, organise travel and accommodation.
+8. Organise travel and accommodation.

-10. Convene meetings, coordinating the circulation of agendas and relevant papers.
+9

-11. Provide appropriate support for events and workshops, to include invitations, venue liaison, catering, equipment and administration as required by the business
+9. Provide appropriate support for meetings, events and workshops, to include invitations, venue liaison, catering, equipment and administration as required by the business

-12. Monitor stocks, including publications, electronic or otherwise, relevant to the service area
+10. Monitor stocks, including publications, electronic or otherwise, relevant to the service area